 Our custom software development services try and do just that and we often work with clients to understand their business processes and workflows to see if there are systems that could interface, processes that could be automated, or steps that could be streamlined.

 Automation and Robotic Process Automation are gaining traction across the sector and EY stated in the 2018 Global Alternatives Fund Survey, that robotics and AI capabilities are being deployed at a fast rate in the front, middle and back offices, of many asset managers.
-This has resulted in more accurate and speedy data processing, advanced visualisation and reporting capabilities, and the redeployment of resource from low level repetitive tasks to more strategic work.
+This has resulted in more accurate and speedy data processing, advanced visualization and reporting capabilities, and the redeployment of resource from low-level repetitive tasks to more strategic work.

 But many firms are wary of using technology to automate tasks because of the inherent risks around “key man dependency”.

 If firms can find someone with the skills they need, which is trick in itself, the developer might build a great automation system, then leave the firm, taking the knowledge with them.

 Whilst it might be policy to train the wider operations team on systems and software, in reality, specialist IT resources are always stretched and rarely have time to disseminate information or document their development work.

 Outsourcing this development work can mitigate the risk of key man dependency if the technology partner employs a team of developers and project managers, already skilled in RPA and automation technology, and cross trains them to ensure that knowledge is shared across a number of individuals.
 Choose a partner that uses an enterprise grade ticketing system too, as cross client knowledge and learning will be shared across the team to your benefit.
 Likewise, organizations that use real-time messaging solutions like Slack, ensure that queries and ongoing development work are shared and debated across the development team, not siloed in one individual’s email inbox.